 This blend works so well because it triggers your digestive system into gear.

-Here’s what this blend does:
+Here’s what this blend of essential oils does:

 1. Triggers the release of saliva

 2. Increases stomach acid

 5. The small intestine increases its enzymatic activity and nutrients are better absorbed